A Companion Resource to Life Insurance Selling Secrets

 4. What changed inside you?
 (Confidence, clarity, peace of mind, purpose)

-5. Can you share a client story or testimonial that proves the framework works?
+5. Can you share a client story or testimonial that proves it works?

 Example